Prime-Holding/widget_toolkit/packages/widget_toolkit_otp/README.md

 a few statuses (loading, codeSent, disabled, active, error).
 The button is enabled only in active state.
 There are a lot of options to be customised as providing icons, labels, colorStyles, textStyle e.t.
 To prevent user from spam pressing the button it gets disabled for long after the onPressed callback is executed.
 That way we are not going to sent too much codes and confuse the user.
-Uses the CountdownWidget under the hoot.
+Uses the CountdownWidget under the hood.

 ### ResendCodeButton